-The towering 6-foot-8 Comey, who served Republican presidents prior to his work for the Obama administration, has never shied away from controversy.
+The towering 6-foot-8 Comey, who served Republican presidents prior to his work for the Obama administration, never shied away from controversy.

 President George W. Bush appointed Comey deputy attorney general in 2003, at the height of tough legal questions surrounding the war on terror and the Patriot Act.
 Prior to that, he served as the top federal prosecutor in New York City, where he took on a number of major terrorism and criminal cases.

-"He is known as a straight shooter and fairly non-partisan, which is reflected in the fact that he was confirmed for his current position as FBI director by 93-1 vote [in the Senate],” ABC News senior legal analyst Sunny Hostin said.
+"He is known as a straight shooter and fairly nonpartisan, which is reflected in the fact that he was confirmed for his current position as FBI director by 93-1 vote [in the Senate],” ABC News senior legal analyst Sunny Hostin said.

-Over the course of his career, Comey, 55, has been involved in a number of blockbuster cases.
+Over the course of his career, Comey, 55, was involved in a number of blockbuster cases.
 He prosecuted businesswoman Martha Stewart and mobster John Gambino, and handled the investigation and indictments of the suspects in the Khobar Towers bombing in Saudi Arabia.
 He appointed the special investigator to lead the probe into the leaking of CIA officer Valerie Plame's name, a politically charged inquiry that resulted in the conviction of Vice President Dick Cheney's adviser Scooter Libby.

 And, most famously, Comey reportedly rushed to John Ashcroft's hospital bedside in 2004 to stand up to White House officials who were allegedly trying to obtain an extension of a controversial warrantless wiretapping program from the attorney general.
-Ashcroft had been hospitalized after gall bladder surgery, and Comey was serving as the acting A.G. in his place and had refused to extend the program.
+Ashcroft had been hospitalized after gall bladder surgery, and Comey was serving as the acting attorney general in his place and had refused to extend the program.

-"Jim always demonstrated great integrity and political independence from the White House, even if it made him unpopular," John Bellinger, former legal adviser to the National Security Council during the Bush Administration, told ABC News.
+"Jim always demonstrated great integrity and political independence from the White House, even if it made him unpopular," John Bellinger, former legal adviser to the National Security Council during the Bush administration, told ABC News.

-His Connection to the Clintons Prior to the 2016 Election
+His connection to the Clintons prior to the 2016 election

-Comey's past head-to-head encounters with presidential administrations perhaps made him uniquely qualified to oversee the investigation into Clinton’s controversial email practices, and it was not the first time he weighed in on matters relating to the Clinton’s.
+Comey's past head-to-head encounters with presidential administrations perhaps made him uniquely qualified to oversee the investigation into Clinton's controversial email practices, and it was not the first time he weighed in on matters relating to the Clintons.
 In 1996, Comey served as deputy special counsel to the Senate special committee on the Whitewater investigation, chaired by Republicans at the time, which linked Hillary Clinton to the mishandling and destruction of documents.

 Comey was also involved at both ends of the case of Marc Rich, a billionaire oil trader indicted for tax fraud and trading with Iran during the hostage crisis, who was later pardoned by President Bill Clinton during his final day in office in 2001.
 In a letter to the Senate, Comey describes working as both the lead prosecutor in New York on the original case against Rich in 1983 and then later, in 2002, overseeing criminal investigations into Clinton's last-minute pardons.